mgrowette/albums-artists/README.md

 ```
 GET /artists/artist_manic-street-preachers
 ```
-When this is called, a successfully-found item will result in a `200 - OK` response and the album will be returned in the response body.
+When this is called, a successfully-found artist will result in a `200 - OK` status and the artist will be returned in the response body.
 The response body will include the `_id` and `_rev` properties.

 ```
 {